adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 	// use isHostMethod
 	if(document.documentElement.classList.add) {
     var addClass = function(el, className) {
       return el.classList.add(className);
     };
 	}

-Then the calling application checks that `addClass()` is defined before referencing it:
+Then the calling application checks `addClass()` is defined before referencing it:

     if(addClass) {
       addClass(el, 'thing');
     }

 The application is blissfully unaware that it only runs in browsers supporting `classList()`.
-Those using Internet Explorer 9 and below get the degraded experience and that's okay.
+Users using Internet Explorer 9 and below get the degraded experience and that's okay.
 If you want to support Internet Explorer 9, add a fork like this:

 	var addClass;